Skip to main content

 The Interplay of Diet and Metabolic Protocols

 The effectiveness of advanced hormonal therapies, particularly those targeting metabolic health, is deeply intertwined with nutritional choices.
-Protocols involving peptides like GLP-1 receptor agonists, used for weight management and glycemic control, function by enhancing and promoting satiety.
+Protocols involving peptides like GLP-1 receptor agonists, used for weight management and glycemic control, function by enhancing insulin sensitivity and promoting satiety.

 These peptides send signals to the brain and pancreas, but their efficacy is magnified or muted by the concurrent signals sent by one’s diet.
 Consuming a diet high in refined carbohydrates and sugars creates a state of high insulin demand, forcing the body to manage large glucose spikes.